pelegri/pelegri.github.com/lahacks/index.md

    Main sites in Bedford MA (HQ, near Boston), Morrisville NC (nead Raleigh) and Hyderadab, India, plus others.

 # LAHacks Theme
-Theme:  Node.js + IOT + Rollbase
+Theme:  Node.js + IOT ( Qualcomm Gimbal / Pebble ) --  Add Rollbase for super-extra credit

 # Details:
-   Use Node.js to create an IOT application, optionally leveraging some Rollbase or other Pacific services (see below).
+   Use Node.js to create an IOT application.
 There is a small IOT lending library.
+You can optionally leverage some Rollbase or other Pacific services (see below).
 There are prizes.

 # API Program Summary: